Kim, Kourtney, and Khloé Try Sister Therapy

 Draped in a silk cape, Khloé is prepared to visit her mother Kristen Jenner.
 But before Kris arrives to chat with Khloé in her office, Khloé FaceTimes with Tristan “Hester Prynne” Thompson.
 Ogling over his cute face and promiscuous pecker, Khloé wishes Tristan well with his day and once Kris arrives, asks her mom to shake her body for the soon-to-be-born grandchild’s father.
 Kris, of course, obliges before taking a seat.

 After both women are seated, Khloé asks Kris about a tiny sculpture sitting behind her.
 Kris snottily tells Khloé that it’s a Jeff “Koonts” Balloon Dog — and if Khloé had any art knowledge, she’d know that.
-Khloé is almost as offended by this comment as she was by her baby daddy’s cheating, and accuses her mom of “art-shaming” her.
+Khloé is almost as offended by this comment as she was by her baby daddy’s cheating, and accuses her mom of “art shaming” her.
 While Khloé is telling Kris how rude she is, Kris scrolls through her computer and realizes that she misspoke when she told Khloé her sculpture was a Jeff “Koonts” (yes, it’s a Jeff Koons).
 This art-history lesson was filmed on October 7, 2017 — the same day as Khloé’s Good American anniversary, and the same day Tristan cheated on her for the first time (that we know of).

 Scene 4: